 In situations not covered by Appendix A, the CUPE Constitution may provide guidance, but if the situation is not dealt with there, Bourinot's Rules of Order shall be consulted and applied.

-Section 17 - Amendment
+Section 17 – Amendments (CUPE NATIONAL)

 (a) These by-laws are always subordinate to the CUPE Constitution (including Appendix "A") as it now exists or may be amended from time to time, and in the event of any conflict between these By-Laws and CUPE Constitution the later shall govern.
 Constitutional interpretation, including determination of conflict, is the prerogative of the National President.

-(Articles 9.2 (c), 13.3 & B.7.1)

 (b) These by-laws shall not be amended, added to, or suspended except upon a majority vote of those present and voting at a regular or special membership meeting following written notice given at a previous regular membership meeting.

 (c) No change in these By-Laws shall be valid and take effect until approved by the National President of CUPE.
 The validity shall date from the letter of approval of the National President.

-(Article 13.3 & B.7.1)

-Appendix "A" to the By-Laws of CUPE 1816 - Rules of Order
+Appendix A to the By-Laws of CUPE 1816 - Rules of Order

-The President or, in his/her absence, the 1st Vice-President, shall take the chair at all membership meetings.
-In the absence of both the President and 1st Vice-President, , the 2nd Vice-President shall act as President, and in her/his absence the Secretary Treasurer shall take the chair.
+The President or, in their absence, the 1st Vice-President, shall take the chair at all membership meetings.
+In the absence of both the President and 1st Vice-President, the 2nd Vice-President shall act as President, and in their absence the Treasurer shall take the chair.

-No member, except the Chairman of a committee making a report, or the mover of a resolution, shall speak more than five minutes, or more than once on the same question without the consent of the meeting or until all who wish to speak have had an opportunity.
-Chairman and movers of a resolution shall be limited to fifteen minutes, except with the consent of the meeting.
+No member, except the Chair of a committee making a report, or the mover of a resolution, shall speak more than five minutes, or more than once on the same question without the consent of the meeting or until all who wish to speak have had an opportunity.
+Chair and movers of a resolution shall be limited to fifteen minutes, except with the consent of the meeting.

 The President shall state every question coming before the Local, and before allowing debate thereon, and again immediately before putting it to a vote, shall ask: "Is the Local ready for the question " Should no member rise to speak, the question shall then be put.